durcij/comics-club/officers.md

 **Name:** Jordan Durci
 **Major:** Computer Science
 **Minors:** Psychology and Philosophy
 **Bio:** It me, the mad lad, the human, the Jordan Durci.
-I live nearish to Pittsburgh, I'm a big fan of the MCU, and watch less anime than I'd like.
+I live nearish to Pittsburgh (but I grew up nearish to Erie just outside a town called Waterford), I'm a big fan of the MCU, and watch less anime than I'd like.
 I also love video games, and have previously been a treasurer and vice president in the Legion of Allegheny Gamers (LAG).
 I play a lot of Nintendo titles, and have a YouTube channel dedicated to a mixture of streams of nuzlockes and playing board games with friends.

 ## Vice President
 ![Vice President](../images/officers/placeholder.png)